 Continue working stitches until you have an inch or so of progress.

 After sewing about an inch, gently pull on your thread, tightening up the stitches you just made.
 The folded edge should begin to roll over itself, forming the rolled seam.
-Don’t pull too tight, or you’ll begin to pucker the fabric.
-You can make up to about 2″ worth of stitches before pulling, depending on your stitch length, though the tension on the thread does get a little higher and you risk breaking the thread.
+Don't pull too tight, or you'll begin to pucker the fabric.
+You can make up to about 2" worth of stitches before pulling, though the tension on the thread does get a little higher and you risk breaking the thread.

 Here are the results so far.
-Continue stitching across the entirety of the hem.
+Continue stitching across the entirety of the hem to within 1/4" from the bottom of the other side seam.

 Here's the completed hem.